theBlue0x/docs/docs/index.md

 *   _asset_ is the asset ID (optional if account is provided)
 *   _account_ is the account ID (optional if asset is provided)
 *   _firstIndex_ is a zero-based index to the first phased transaction to retrieve (optional)
-*   -lastIndex_ is a zero-based index to the last phased transaction to retrieve (optional)
+*   _lastIndex_ is a zero-based index to the last phased transaction to retrieve (optional)
 *   _timestamp_ is the earliest deletion (in seconds since the genesis block) to retrieve (optional)
 *   _includeAssetInfo_ is _true_ if asset information is to be included (optional)
 *   _requireBlock_ is the block ID of a block that must be present in the blockchain during execution (optional)